 Iris Reus/Reimut Zohlnhöfer, 2015: Die christlich-liberale Koalition als Nutznießer der Föderalismusreform?
 Die Rolle des Bundesrates und die Entwicklung des Föderalismus unter der zweiten Regierung Merkel, in: Reimut Zohlnhöfer and Thomas Saalfeld (eds.): Politik im Schatten der Krise.
 Eine Bilanz der Regierung Merkel, 2009-2013, Wiesbaden: Springer VS, 245-272.

-Ireland

-Score 7

-Radical change was called for in the wake of the dramatic policy and governance failures that contributed to the severity of the crisis.
+Dominic Heinz, 2016: Coordination in budget policy after the Second Federal Reform: Beyond Unity and Diversity, in: German Politics 25 (2), 286-300.
+Ireland Score 7 Radical change was called for in the wake of the dramatic policy and governance failures that contributed to the severity of the crisis.
 However, the specific reforms implemented have been relatively limited and some of the initial momentum has been lost as the government enters its final year and a general election looms.
 Nonetheless, improvements in strategic capacity introduced during the period of the Troika agreement have been retained.
 Institutional arrangements for supervising and regulating the financial-services sector have been overhauled to address shortcomings that contributed to the crisis.
 The Department of Finance has been restructured and strengthened, a Fiscal Advisory Council established, and a parliamentary inquiry into the banking crisis completed its public hearings.

-Israel

-Score 7

-Reforms regarding government planning, regulations, innovation, information sharing and performance evaluation are based on principles of decentralization, privatization and regulation.
-While various structural reforms are pursued in order to improve decision-making in the interest of the common good, some elements of government administration still preform insufficiently, including overly complex bureaucratic arrangements.
-As seen in the case of local municipalities, modern management tools and monitoring agencies are still unable to effectively tackle entrenched political attitudes or centralist organizational culture, while designated authorities and cabinets bypass the formal structure in order to accelerate the planning process.
+During this dáil, members of the Dáil Eireann elected the Ceann Comhairle (Speaker of the House) directly by secret ballot for the first time.
+All parliamentary committees have been established and committee chairs appointed using the D'Hondt system.
+Under the new system, 13 of the 19 core committees are chaired by opposition members.
+Israel Score 7 Reforms regarding government planning, regulations, innovation, information sharing and performance evaluation are based on principles of decentralization, privatization and regulation.
+While various structural reforms are pursued in order to improve decision-making in the interest of the common good, some elements of Citation:

-Citation: